Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Energy Storage vs Energy Recovering in noisy quantum systems

 \subsection{Work extraction functionals for quantum systems}

-Consider a quantum system $Q$ represented by a $d$-dimensional Hilbert space ${\cal H}$ and by an Hamiltonian $\ham$ whose ground state energy value is assumed to be zero without loss of generality.
-Given $\dstate$ a state of $Q$, the energy it can store on average can be estimated via the expectation value
+Consider a quantum system $Q$ represented by a $d$-dimensional Hilbert space ${\cal H}$ and by a Hamiltonian $\ham$ whose ground state energy is assumed to be zero without loss of generality.
+Being $\dstate$ a state of $Q$, the energy it can store on average is given by the expectation value

-The energy that we can recover from $\dstate$ does not necessarily equal $\en(\dstate;\ham)$ and strongly depends on the process that is devoted to the task.
+The energy that we can recover from $\dstate$ does not necessarily equal $\en(\dstate;\ham)$ and strongly depends on the process that is implemented for the task.
 Following~\cite{PhysRevLett.127.210601,Niedenzu2019,def_ergo}, we compute it in terms of functionals ${\cal W}(\dstate;\ham)$ describing the maximum amount of useful energy (work) that an agent can recover from $Q$ for a given set of allowed operations.

-\paragraph{Ergotropy:--} The first (and most fundamental) of these quantities is the ergotropy functional
+\paragraph{Ergotropy:--} The first (and most fundamental) of these quantities is the ergotropy functional:

-As mentioned in the introduction, it represents the maximum energy an agent can get from $\dstate$ when the allowed transformations are given by the set ${\mathbb U}(d)$ of the unitary operators acting on $Q$.
-The right-hand-side of Eq.~(\ref{ergoeeeDEFinvariance}) admits a closed expression in terms of the passive counterpart of $\dstate$, i.e. the density matrix $\dstate_{\text{pass}}$ obtained by operating on the latter via a unitary rotation that transforms its eigenvectors $\{ |\lambda_\ell\rangle\}_{\ell}$ into the eingenvectors $\{ |E_\ell\rangle\}_{\ell}$ of $\ham$, matching the corresponding eingenvalues in reverse order, i.e.
+As mentioned in the introduction, the ergotropy represents the maximum energy that an agent can get from $\dstate$ when the allowed transformations are given by the set ${\mathbb U}(d)$ of the unitary operators acting on $Q$.
+The right-hand-side of Eq.~(\ref{ergoeeeDEFinvariance}) admits a closed expression in terms of the passive counterpart of $\dstate$.
+Explicitly, the density matrix $\dstate_{\text{pass}}$ is obtained by operating on $\dstate$ via a unitary rotation that transforms its eigenvectors $\{ |\lambda_\ell\rangle\}_{\ell}$ into the eigenvectors $\{ |E_\ell\rangle\}_{\ell}$ of $\ham$, matching the corresponding eigenvalues in reverse order, i.e.